GaryLloyd1963/SearchMe/README.md

 A Bootstrap and AngularJS search application (demonstrating a fake search service)

 ##To Run
-> Prequesites may include npm which is available when installaing node from https://nodejs.org/en/
+> Prequesites may include npm which is available when installing node from https://nodejs.org/en/

 - Clone from Git.
 - Install a lightweight test server (if you don't have one)